codemagic-ci-cd/codemagic-docs/content/flutter/custom-scripts.md

 ---
-title: Running custom scripts
+title: Custom build steps
-weight: 3
+weight: 5
+aliases:
+  - '../building/custom-scripts'
 ---

 You can customize the Codemagic workflow by running custom scripts before and after the default build steps.